dreamerslab/jquery.secret/README.md

 ## Description

 [Global objects are evil in javascript](http://bit.ly/e6DUOi).
 They are easily to be overwritten, especially when you mix your code with others.
 For more details please take a look at Douglas Crockford's artical at [Yahoo!
 User Interface Blog (YUIBlog)](http://yuiblog.com/blog/2006/06/01/global-domination/).
-To fix this people often come up with wrapping their code with a namespace.
+To fix this can wrap our code with a namespace.
 For example:

     someNamespace = {
       lang : 'en',